 Gossypol is a chemical which is found in the cotton seed.
 It is the part of the plant's protection from insects as it is toxic.
 When the seeds are used either for oil or grinding into flour this chemical needs to be removed to make it suitable for human consumption.

 Ground Cottonseed Uses

 After the oil is extracted from the cottonseed, the seed is ground down into a flour.
 This flour is much higher in protein than conventional wheat flour, and research is being conducted into combining the two.

-A study conducted using Saudi Arabian wheat flour, with an addition of 5-10% of cottonseed oil flour (csof), the protein level in bread was increased by 25-50%.
-The researchers found that increasing the (csof) above the 10% level reduced the quality of the bread.³
+A study conducted using Saudi Arabian wheat flour, with an addition of 5-10% of cottonseed oil flour (csof), increased the protein level in bread by 25-50%.
+The researchers found that increasing the (csof) above the 10% level the quality of the bread was reduced.³

-This is exciting research as a simple shift such as this could have long-lasting benefits in countries where the consumption of protein is below the recommend levels for good health.
+This is exciting research as a simple shift such as this could have long-lasting benefits in countries where the consumption of protein is below the recommended levels for good health.